WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 desires.
 If it decides to create the call, the server MUST return a 201 Created response, and MUST include a Location header field containing an HTTPS URI which identifies the call that has been created.
-The call URI MUST be globally unique in time and space, with randomness properties identical to a type 4 UUID.
+The call URI MUST contain a UUID.

 The server MUST construct a directive, which tells the client what media to send.
 This directive MUST include zero or more mic parameters,